-Best Public Golf Courses in Boise ID
+Best Public Golf Courses in Boise ID of 2024

 The city of Boise has it going on.
 I can speak to it firsthand.
 So can one of our writers who grew up just a few hours away in Central Oregon.
 He’s played a lot of golf in Boise over the years, especially since it’s where his sister went to college.